sail-sg/hloenv/docs/examples.rst

     operands, users = get_ragged_tensor_from_hlo(hlo_graph)
     # get the indices of kAlternative nodes
     alternative_idx = tf.convert_to_tensor(hlo_graph.alternative_indices)
-    # get the number of operands for each kAlternative node
+    # get the indices of operands for each kAlternative node
     alt_oprnd_idx: tf.RaggedTensor = tf.gather(operands, alternative_idx)

     # assign random score to each operand